thinhvoduc/craftycle-ios/README.md

    * Under ProjectName folder, create a Header file.
    * Open `Build Settings` of the desired target.
    * In `Swift Compiler - General` section.
 Navigate to `Objective-C Bridging Header` and set the value to `ProjectName/Bridging-Header-Filename.h`.
-   * Open the newly created header file and import the desired Objective-C frameworks.
+   * Search for `User Header Search Paths` and set its value to `Pods/**`.
-   * Note: To integate with CocoaPods Objective-C libraries/frameworks, search for `User Header Search Paths` and set its value to `Pods/**`.
-Then import the necessaries in the bridging header file.
+   * Open the newly created header file and import the desired Objective-C libraries/frameworks.